North-East-woman-settlement-medical" alt="">

 Equipment failure

 Faulty equipment can be another reason for anaesthetic awareness.
 All necessary equipment should be checked at the start of every day to ensure that it is in working order, and there should be back-up equipment and drugs available at all times.
-Staff should be trained and equipped to deal with those situations where both main machinery and any back-ups are faulty.
+Staff should be trained and equipped to deal with situations where both main machinery and any back-ups are faulty.

 To make your anaesthetic awareness claim, you can speak with our specialist and expert medical negligence team today.